 1 cup soymilk or almond milk + 1 teaspoon vinegar (I use any I have on hand, from plain vinegar to balsamic to apple cider.
 Mix and set aside for a couple of minutes to curdle.)

 (Butter substitutes, like milk and yogurt substitutes, replace all the cholesterol with healthy fats that are better for you.
 Of course, vegan fats also contain the same number of calories as animal fats, so don't overdo the use of fats of any kind.)

-1 tbsp olive oil or any vegetable oil
+1 tablespoon olive oil or any vegetable oil

-1 tbsp coconut oil.
+1 tablespoon coconut oil.
 Coconut does have a strong flavor, so think about whether that flavor would suit your recipe before you substitute)

 (This is most commonly used in pestos, pastas etc. as a cheese substitute and it adds a wonderfully cheesy flavor.
 It has all the yumminess of cheese minus the bad fats, and, cherry on the icing, it is packed with healthy B vitamins.)

 (I am a die-hard fan of this Japanese seasoning and use it all the time instead of salt and in place of cheese in a vegan basil pesto and soups.
 I even add it to quiches, sauces, etc. Always add miso at the end of cooking, since heating miso can kill the wonderful enzymes it has that regulate your digestion).